 Fees for doctoral candidates are charged annually and cover registration, supervision and examination.
 Fees in each subsequent year of study (where applicable) will be subject to an annual increase limited by the All Items Retail Prices Index.
 We will confirm any change to the annual tuition fee to you in writing prior to you commencing each subsequent year of study (where applicable).

 Funding for research programmes may be available from your home country or international organisations.
-For example, Commonwealth PhD Scholarships are offered for candidates from low and middle income Commonwealth countries for full-time doctoral study at a UK university.
+For example, Commonwealth PhD Scholarships are offered for candidates from Commonwealth countries for full-time doctoral study at a UK university.

 The Government offers the Postgraduate Doctoral Loans scheme which can provide a loan of up to £25,000 over three years to support study for a PhD degree.
 A Postgraduate Doctoral Loan can help with course fees and living costs while you study and can be used alongside any other forms of support you may be able to receive.